Mallick17/AWS/README.md

 ### 3. **Spot Instances**

 #### Description:
 - Spot Instances allow users to bid on unused EC2 capacity, potentially saving up to **90%** compared to on-demand pricing.
+AWS offers these instances at a lower cost since they are using excess capacity.
 - AWS can terminate a Spot instance with only **2 minutes' notice** if the capacity is needed for on-demand or reserved instances.

 #### Pros: